> The Watersons > Songs > Souling Song

 There are two quite different songs with the title Souling Song.

-The first Souling Song was sung by the Watersons (Lal, Mike and Norma Waterson and John Harrison) on their 1965 LP Frost and Fire and reissued on CD in 1990 and 2007.
-It was also included in 1996 on the Topic CD sampler The Season Round.
+The better known Soul Cake or Souling Song was sung by the Watersons (Lal, Mike and Norma Waterson and John Harrison) on their 1965 LP Frost and Fire; it was reissued on CD in 1990 and 2007 and was also included in 1996 on the Topic CD sampler The Season Round.
 A.L.
 Lloyd noted on the original album:

 The end of October and start of November is the time of Hallowe’en, All Saints and All Souls, a time once thought full of magic, when the dead temporarily returned to the world of the living and roamed around the villages on the misty evenings.
 Till recently in parts of the Midlands and the Northwest, children went from door to door begging for soulcakes.
 [These] were food for the momentarily-returning dead, so that they would not feel rejected and thus be made angry.
 The little trichordal tune based simply on a scale of three adjacent notes within a minor third, is one of the most primitive we have.

-Another completely different song with the same title Souling Song, sung by Lal, Norma, and Mike Waterson and Martin Carthy was recorded live by Alan White on 20 October 1974 at the Down River Folk Club, Corbett Theatre, Loughton, Essex, which was included in 2001 on the Fellside anthology Voices in Harmony and in 2004 on the Watersons’ 4CD anthology Mighty River of Song.
+Another, completely different song with the same title Souling Song seems to come from Cheshire (Souling Play from Huxley, Cheshire, 1913).
+Lal, Norma, and Mike Waterson and Martin Carthy sang it live at the Down River Folk Club, Corbett Theatre, Loughton, Essex, on 20 October 1974.
+This recording made by Alan White was included in 2001 on the Fellside anthology Voices in Harmony and in 2004 on the Watersons’ 4CD anthology Mighty River of Song.
 Paul Adams notes on the Fellside album:

 [from the general text:] The Watersons have long held the position of the premier harmony group and yet, when analysed, they use harmony very sparingly.
 They certainly rarely achieve four-part harmony.
 At times only one person is singing a harmony line and the others are in unison.
 Sometimes they are all in unison but drift into two or three parts at the end of a line.
 In their case it is the blend of voices which makes it sound like harmony.
 It is a very distinctive sound.